 Battery

-And finally, as with any electronic device these days, you will want something that has a good battery life.
+And finally, as with any electronic device these days, you will want something that has good battery life.
 Seeing as a lot of them run on 9-Volt batteries, they can become quite pricey if they quickly suck the life out of said batteries, so you will want a tool that can last a while.

 And the Doppler radar is energy hungry.
 Some models have rechargeable batteries built-in which affects cost, but might be preferable compared to a high rate of battery changes.